 Welcome to CHUTE!
-A Startup based out of Pittsburgh, PA that is focused on raising support and awareness for veterans across Western Pennsylvania by selling outdoors products derived exclusively from used military parachutes.
+A Startup based out of Grove City, PA that is focused on raising support and awareness for veterans across Western Pennsylvania by selling outdoors products made of 100% military parachutes.

 CHUTE is comprised of 4 Grove City College students with a passion for social entrepreneurship and supporting veterans…But more on that shortly.

 Back in early 2017, Co-Founders Levi Roberts and Boyce Cubarney were up late working on classwork in their dorm room when out of nowhere Boyce turned to Levi and proclaimed, “What if we turned military parachutes into hammocks and supported veterans with the profits?”

 In discussing this idea Boyce had the previous night, Co-Founder Stephen Weaver was immediately intrigued by the notion of assisting veterans financially and emotionally due to his uncle, who was a 101st Airborne Army Ranger that was killed in action in Afganistan in 2010 by an IED.